ALL ABOUT Microblading

 If you are a frequent smoker, your pigment will also fade sooner.

-During Microblading you essentially get a manual tattoo made with a dedicated tool that looks like a very small slender blade…but isn’t a blade at all.
+During Microblading you essentially get a manual semi-permanent tattoo made with a dedicated tool that looks like a very small slender blade…but isn’t a blade at all.
 It is an arrangement of tiny needles so that they can make small incisions in the skin with the tools tip depending on the thickness and depth of the hair strokes we want.
 We dip the needles into the pigment before we make each stroke.
 After each first pass you are numbed until we have filled in your desired brow shape.
 Then we wipe the excess pigment and voila! you’ve got brows.
 With microblading it is important to understand that it is a process.
 Your full desired brows will not usually be achieved until your perfecting session, about 4-6 weeks later when healed.